qwewqa/sonolus.py/docs/reference/types.md

 ```

 ### Operations
-`Num` supports most of the standard Python operations:
+Nums support most of the standard Python operations:

 - Comparison operators: `==`, `!=`, `<`, `>`, `<=`, `>=`
 - Arithmetic operators: `+`, `-`, `*`, `/`, `//`, `%`, `**`
 - Unary operators: `+`, `-`

-`Num` is also the only supported type for boolean operations and control flow conditions.
+Nums are the only supported type for boolean operations and control flow conditions.
-Any nonzero value is considered `True`, and `0` is considered `False`.
+As a condition, any nonzero value is considered true, and `0` is considered false.

 - Logical operators: `and`, `or`, `not`
 - Ternary expressions: `... if <condition> else ...`